cyverse/docs/docs/index.md

 [:octicons-database-24: Portal](database/portal-db.md) - User Portal database

-## User Guides
+### :material-map-search-outline: User Guides

-* [DevOps](guides/devops.md) - instructions for setting up a remote DevOps environment to manage a CyVerse deployment
+[:fontawesome-solid-gears: DevOps](guides/devops.md) - instructions for setting up a remote DevOps environment to manage a CyVerse deployment

-* [Discovery Environment](guides/de.md) - designed for data scientists, students, and researchers who want to use CyVerse for research.
+[Discovery Environment](guides/de.md) - designed for data scientists, students, and researchers who want to use CyVerse for research.

-* [Data Store](guides/ds.md) - instructions for using the iRODS Data Store.
+[Data Store](guides/ds.md) - instructions for using the iRODS Data Store.